Audio/MIDI multitrack recording software

 MIDI Recording

 MIDI tracks always record the MIDI In Device(s) and/or the Onscreen MIDI Keyboard, regardless of the type of MIDI instrument being used.
 If the Autodetect Keyboard Channel option is enabled (default) your keyboard's MIDI channel will be detected automatically.
-If necessary you can set the channel used in the instrument's user interface.
+If necessary you can set the channel to be used in the instrument's user interface.

 The Pro edition features a built-in MIDI merger that merges all data that's being received on any of the MIDI In Devices (up to four of them can be used, see devices).
 Make sure your keyboards are using different channels in order to avoid problems.